Admission to the Master (specialisation European law): hence, a bachelor in law or a related field and sufficient proficiency in English.

 The following achievement levels apply with regard to the course:

-- Thorough knowledge and understanding of the core Treaty rules and principles with regard to the internal market of the EU ad EU competition law, as well as recent developments in the law and case law
+- Knowledge and understanding of the core Treaty rules and principles with regard to the internal market of the EU ad EU competition law.

 The timetable of this course can be found in uSis.

 Names of lecturers: Prof. mr. S. Van den Bogaert and other(s)

 Required preparation by students: A list with compulsory and recommended reading before each lecture will be made available on beforehand, in particular on blackboard

 Description: tutorial group sessions during which practical case studies will be tackled

 Written or oral exam (75%)